sebastienserre/WPCasa-mail-alert/readme.txt

 = Is my subscriber can easily unsubscribe to the mail? =
 * Yes!
 They have to click on the link present on all mail received or make a link somewhere to the unsubscribe page created at the plugin activation.

-= Do I need to remove something after de-acivation and deletion of this plugin? =
+= Do I need to remove something after de-activation and deletion of this plugin? =
 * I'm sorry you leave.
 The plugin is deleting all DB created by the plugin activation.
 You only have to manually delete the unsubscribe page.

 = Is the Bedrooms number a minimum in the search? =